ctb/zounds/README.txt

 blastparser.BlastRecord object.
 This object is then pickled and returned to the server via XML-RPC.
-It can also optionally be passed through a filter function, following which the filtered value is returned.
+It can also optionally be passed through a filter function, following which the filtered value is returned -- this is useful if you want to send a small amount of data.
 The 'zounds-central' server saves the returned value as a record in a 'BsdDbShelf', with the sequence name as the key.

 Because XML-RPC works via HTTP, and the clients contact the server, the individual cluster machines need to be able to talk to the server